Improve Your Running with Goal Setting

 There are many benefits of goal setting, including:

-• Boosts self-confidence: Is there a better feeling than crossing off long-term goals?!
-It allows us to believe in ourselves and the power of our bodies.
-With more confidence, comes improved athletic performance.
+• Boosts self-confidence.
+Is there a better feeling than crossing off long-term goals?!
+Attaining a fitness goal achievement helps us believe in ourselves and demonstrates the power of our bodies.
+With more confidence comes improved athletic performance.

-• Provides accountability and motivation: With a defined goal, we are responsible for actually achieving it (to the best of our ability).
-When we don’t want to let number one down, it helps us runners stick to our challenges.
+• Provides accountability and motivation.
+With a defined goal, we are responsible for actually achieving it (to the best of our ability).
+When we don’t want to let number one down, it helps runners stick to our challenges.

-• Determines your Why: Do you want to do a full marathon?
+• Clarifies your Why.
+Do you want to do a full marathon?
 Or, maybe you’re running to feel healthier, more alive, or to explore a new neighborhood.
-Your “why” should be what makes you beam with joy and motivates you, not something that you feel you are forcing yourself into.
+Your “why” should be what makes you beam with joy and motivates you.
+The goal setting process helps you assess your motivations and priorities and create short-term goals leading up to your big one.

-• Try something new: Goal setting can help you try new running challenges.
+• Try something new.
+Goal setting can help you try new running challenges.
 When you do something different, you learn about yourself and grow as a runner and person.
+New challenges boost your problem-solving and critical thinking skills, improving your self-efficacy.

 How to Set Running Goals